Know Your Rights for Open Market, Gun Laws and Minimum Wage

 For more information about your specific state, please contact an attorney from your state who will then be able to give you legal advice and counsel on the matter.

-You may also use a combination of the above options.
-Ask the advice of your accountant for information on what you can do to comply with the new law, meet the needs of your employee(s) and your business.
+Ask the advice of your accountant for information on the above, and to make sure you meet the needs of your employee(s) and your business.

-As you are pulling together final plans for the 2016-2017 season, in addition to the updates that we mentioned above, we have a number of resources to help you in that process.
-Be sure to review the resources available to JVA Member Club Directors under Club Administration.
+As you are pulling together final plans for the 2018-2019 season, we have a number of resources to help you in that process.
+Be sure to review the resources available to JVA Member Club Directors.
 If there are laws or policies that you would like us to look into, please let us know.

 The JVA is an organization focused entirely on youth and junior volleyball.
-Our goal is to improve the junior volleyball experience for our JVA clubs, the players and the community.
-If you are interested in learning more about the JVA and how we can help your club, click here.
+With nearly 1,200 member clubs nationwide and all over the world, our goal is to improve the junior volleyball experience for our JVA clubs, the players and the community.
+If you are interested in learning more about the JVA and how we can help your club, click HERE.